What it covers:

 A Medicare Advantage Plan is a type of Medicare health plan offered by private insurance companies.

 Since Medicare Advantage plans are offered by private insurance companies, they have a varying monthly premiums and coverage benefits.
-It is important to research your options among Medicare Advantage plans as well as compared to traditional Medicare and a medigap policy.
+MA plans may require a co-pay during each clinic visit.
+It is important to research your options among Medicare Advantage plans as well as compared to traditional Medicare and a Medigap (supplemental) policy.

 Where can I find a Medicare Advantage Plans?